lanternadev/lanternadev/README.md

 # Mike Gallagher
 ## Senior Operations Engineer with over 20 years SharePoint experience

-My focus is on PowerShell, SharePoint, M365, SQL Server, Azure, C#, and lots more.
+I'm interested in PowerShell, SharePoint, M365, SQL Server, Azure, C#, and lots more.
 I enjoy automating and managing all aspects of SharePoint and M365.

 ### Recent projects include: